Sirius-Game-Studio/Space-Collider/README.md

 # Space Collider
-Experience a new twist on the gameplay of original Space Invaders!
-Destroy asteroids and defend Earth from waves of alien invaders!
+Pilot a spaceship and protect the Earth from waves of alien invaders and incoming asteroids!